-Sometimes we all need a little luxury in our life, and we know the restaurants to inject just the right amount
+Sometimes we all need a little luxury in our life, and we know the places to inject just the right amount.
+Be sure to check out these luxury restaurants on Hong Kong Island.

 Hong Kong is a haven for amazing new restaurants that seemingly open every week.
 We have so much to choose from here, from the best dim sum to Mexican restaurants and everything in-between.
 If you are looking for a restaurant for a special occasion or if you want to impress someone new, then look no further than our guide to luxury restaurants on Hong Kong Island, and get your fill of uni, gold leaf and foie gras.